jlettvin/Unicode/py2/README.md

 for performance close to one or only a few Intel instructions per letter.
 Also, using unicode codepoints rather than letters is likely preferred.

-## UniDigit: encapsulate latest Unicode Nd digit translations
+## Digit: encapsulate latest Unicode Nd digit translations

-### UniDigit.py builds this table for ASCII only
+### Digit.py builds this table for ASCII only
 ```python
 table = [[0, 0, 0, 0, 0, 0, 0, 0],
  [1, 1, 1, 1, 1, 1, 1, 1],